 - salt and pepper to taste

-- In a large stock pot cook turkey carcass with water to make 3 quarts stock.
-Remove bones; set meat aside.
-Strain stock; set aside.
+- In a large stock pot, cook the turkey carcass with water to make 3 quarts of stock.
+Remove bones; reserve meat—strain stock; set aside.

 Yum!
 This looks so warm and hearty for winter!